powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 - Added `timestamp`.

 **v2.6**
-- Added `activation-cost` and `variation-costs` for remedial actions.
+- Added `activationCost` and `variationCosts` for remedial actions.

 **v2.5**
 - Updated elementary actions to use the new type coming from PowSyBl core remedial actions.